 There’s nothing but vines for miles around, so no one will bat an eyelid if you dine in that day’s riding gear (although try not to clash with the staff’s smart uniform of blue shirts and white jodhpurs).

 Produce is grown on the sizeable estate or neighbouring farms.
-Mod-Argentinean dishes by chef Pablo Torres are designed around hauls from the hotel’s garden, artfully finished with home-grown herbs, seeds and flowers.
+Mod-Argentinean dishes by chef Juan Ignacio Perez Daldi are designed around hauls from the hotel’s garden, artfully finished with home-grown herbs, seeds and flowers.
 Contemporary with soft leather sofas and all tables set close to the huge windows, the restaurant’s outdoorsy hues, warm woods and pretty plants invite nature in.

-Sommelier Juan Pablo Nieva has sipped his way through many a Malbec (among other wines) and his recommendations are duly reliable.
+The sommelier has sipped his way through many a Malbec (among other wines) and his recommendations are duly reliable.
 Swap tasting notes with other guests in the sociable wine lounge.
-Alternatively, imagine you’re a nostalgic wine baron and wander through the hotel with your glass, stopping to gaze wistfully over your crop; summon a waiting staff member if you need a top up.
+Alternatively, imagine you’re a nostalgic wine baron and wander through the hotel with your glass, stopping to gaze wistfully over your crop; summon a waiting staff member if you need a top-up.
 A wide wine spectrum is celebrated here, from chartreuse sauvignon to carmine pinot noir.